 Therefore, nature journaling is the perfect antidote to nature deficit disorder and a counter-balance to the demands of our tech-driven world.

 Each moment we spend focusing our attention on a subject, noticing and wondering about it, we cast out an invisible thread of connection to it, like a spider’s web.
 Every time we encounter it, we add another thread, until those threads become strings, then ropes.

 Nature journaling with others increases a sense of community, even online.
 We see nature through their eyes, and pick up new ways to document information on the page.
 Each person’s shared observations expand the knowledge and learning for the entire group.

 So, spending time in nature, whether its gazing out your window, tending to your houseplants or garden, sitting outside listening to birds, or nature journaling, it all works!
 Nature promotes well-being and enriches the lives of our families and communities.

 Let’s all get some Vitamin N in our nearby nature!
-Bring paper or journal, pen or pencil and invite your family and friends.
+Bring paper or sketchbook, pen or pencil, and invite your family and friends.